FAQs for Undergraduate Students

 Please note: Various departments and honor societies also have honors distinctions and may distribute cords or tassels to be worn during Commencement.
 Students need to inquire with their department chair or advisor to verify if there is an honors distinction specifically for their major/program.

-An ambulance will be stationed in the northwest parking lot of the Park Center, near the overhead door to Alumni Arena.
+An ambulance will be located just outside the Park Center, Alumni Arena.

-In case of an emergency, flag a marshal, student usher or a university police officer and proceed to the nearest exit in an orderly manner.
+In case of an emergency, please proceed to the nearest exit in an orderly manner.

 Flowers and Commencement-Related Gifts

-Flowers and Commencement-related items will be available for purchase on the second floor of the Park Center outside Corey Gymnasium from 8:30 a.m.-5 p.m. during both ceremonies.
+Flowers and Commencement-related items will be available for purchase from 8:30 a.m.-4 p.m.
 Flower arrangements include bouquets of half dozen and full dozen roses, as well as open presentation.
 Cameras, batteries, diploma frames, class rings, watercolor prints of the campus and other Commencement gift items will be available as well.
 The College Store, located in Neubig Hall, will also be open for additional purchases from 8 a.m.-5 p.m.

 Lost and Found

 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.

 Official Commencement programs will be distributed at the entrance.
 All eligible graduates who apply for their degree by March 1 will have their name listed in the program.

 Restrooms are located on all floors of the Park Center, Alumni Arena.